 There are two types of STM motors:

 Gear type STM

-For smaller and more compact range of STM lenses, the gear type STM is a very compact STM motor that uses helical gears to drive the focus.
+For a smaller and more compact range of STM lenses, the gear type STM is a very compact STM motor that uses helical gears to drive the focus.

 Lead-screw type STM

 The physically larger range of STM lenses features the ‘lead-screw type’ STM – which when compared to the ‘gear type’ offers even greater levels of silence and speed.

 The following table lists the canon lenses that use the STM focusing motor

 USM lenses are more professional-grade and better for shooting photos, while STM lenses are geared more towards amateurs and better for video.
 The STM lenses really are almost silent, as they were built with video in mind.
 Their focus speed, while a tiny bit slower, is also better suited for video as it is smoother and less “jarring”.
 One of the big differentiators is that the STM lenses use a focus-by-wire system, which means that manual focusing will still make noise (albeit not much) and be slightly delayed since you’re not directly moving the focusing element when you turn the focus ring.